peanho/reactnd-project-mobile-flashcards/README.md

 This is the final assessment project for Udacity's React Native course.

 ## How to execute
-In order to execute the app on and Android device with Expo installed, download or clone it to a directory on your local machine then run:
+In order to execute the app on an Android device with Expo installed, download or clone it to a directory on your local machine then run:
 ```
 yarn install
 yarn start